krangelie/lm-factuality-versus-fairness/README.md

 # Factuality versus Fairness: Evaluating Bias in Knowledge-enhanced LMs

-This repository contains a collection of intrinsic and downstream tasks to evaluate biases in knowledge-enhanced language models (LMs).
+This repository contains an in-depth comparative analysis of biases in knowledge-enhanced language models (LMs).

 ## Evaluation results